Efficient Bayesian estimation of the generalized Langevin equation from data: Derivation of the estimation method

 Besides, we employ a time-discrete memory kernel, which suffices in the context of sampled measurements, and assume it to have a finite length $K$.
+The SLE corresponds to equation \ref{modelGLE} in the special case $K=0$ (we understand $\sum_{k=1}^0$ as a non-existent sum).

-In its complexity, the proposed version of the GLE is located between the standard Langevin equation (SLE), which corresponds to Eq.~(\ref{modelGLE}) in the special case $K=0$, and the GLE with correlated noise.
-When we use the abbreviation ``GLE'' in the following, we refer to Eq.~(\ref{modelGLE}).
+With regard to its complexity, the proposed version of the GLE is located between the SLE and the GLE with correlated noise.
+When we use the abbreviation ``GLE'' in the following, we refer to equation \ref{modelGLE}.

-\paragraph*{Bayesian parameter estimation}
+\subsection{Bayesian parameter estimation}

-In the sense of Bayesian estimation \cite{Toussaint,BayesianDataAnalysis} the posterior distribution $p(\vartheta|\xi)$ characterizes suitable model parameters $\vartheta$ based on the data $\xi$, which, in our case, is a measured time series $\xi=(x_0, x_1, ..., x_{N_{\text{data}}})$.
+In the sense of Bayesian estimation \cite{Toussaint,BayesianDataAnalysis} the posterior distribution $p(\vartheta|\xi)$ characterizes suitable model parameters $\vartheta=(\vartheta_1, ..., \vartheta_{N_{\text{par}}})$ based on the data $\xi$, which, in our case, is a measured time series $\xi=(x_0, x_1, ..., x_{N_{\text{data}}})$.
 Via Bayes' theorem, the posterior decomposes into likelihood $p(\xi | \vartheta)$ and prior $p(\vartheta)$ which are accessible quantities:

-The parameters of the GLE consist of the parameterization of the functions $D^{(1)}$ and $D^{(2)}$, which we will define later, and the values $\mathcal{K}_k$ of the time-discrete memory kernel.
-First we regard the length of the kernel $K$ as fixed and discuss its determination later.
+The parameters $\vartheta$ of the GLE consist of the parameterization of the functions $D^{(1)}$ and $D^{(2)}$, which we will define later, and the values $\mathcal{K}_k$ of the time-discrete memory kernel.
+For now, we regard the length of the kernel $K$ as fixed and discuss its determination later (cf. section \ref{choice}).

-Based on Eq.~(\ref{Bayes}) one can either maximize the posterior to identify optimal model parameters (\textit{maximum a posteriori}, MAP) or investigate the whole posterior distribution via a Markov chain Monte Carlo (MCMC) analysis to obtain complete information on possible parameter values.
-In this work we determine MAP estimates and calculate credible intervals by marginalizing the posterior (facilitated by the MCMC algorithm with the MAP estimates as starting parameters).
+Based on equation \ref{Bayes}, optimal model parameters can be identified by, e.g., the maximum (\textit{maximum a posteriori}, MAP) or the mean of the posterior.
+Alternatively, the whole posterior distribution $p(\vartheta|\xi)$ can be investigated via Markov chain Monte Carlo (MCMC) sampling to obtain complete information on possible parameter values.
+This is advantageous in the case of asymmetrical or bimodal distributions.
+In this work, we determine MAP estimates and calculate credible intervals based on the marginal distributions of the posterior.
+For a parameter $\vartheta_l$, the corresponding marginal distribution of the posterior is

+This integration is facilitated by the MCMC algorithm as a side product.
 To perform the MCMC computations we use an affine-invariant ensemble sampler implemented in the python package \textit{emcee} \cite{a:Foreman-Mackey2013}.
+Hereby, we use the MAP estimates to generate starting parameters.
+Regarding the optimization of the posterior which yields the MAP estimate, we have had good experience with a combination of the Powell \cite{Powell} and Nelder-Mead \cite{NelderMead} algorithms.
+The first is fast, the second is precise.
+Thus, applying the Nelder-Mead algorithm using the result of the Powell algorithm as an initial guess is a fast and precise choice.

-\paragraph*{Constructing prior and likelihood}
+\subsection{Constructing prior and likelihood}